Home ยป Korean Soup and Stew ยป How to Make Korean Style Dashi Stock

 Note

-• If you have a specific dietary requirement, you could choose one ingredient over the other.
-For vegetarian stock, use dried kelp only.
-This stock is called “Dashima Yuksu (다시마 육수)”.
-Also alternatively, you could only use dried anchovy and this stock is called “Myeolchi Yuksu(멸치 육수)”.
+• If you have specific dietary requirements, you can choose one ingredient over the other.
+For a vegetarian stock, use only dried kelp, which is called “Dashima Yuksu (다시마 육수)“.
+Alternatively, you can use only dried anchovies to make a stock called “Myeolchi Yuksu (멸치 육수)“.

-• Do not over boil the dried kelp as it can become slimy and bitter.
+• Do not overboil the dried kelp, as it can become slimy and bitter.

 How to Make Korean Style Dashi (Dried Kelp and Dried Anchovy Stock) | MyKoreanKitchen.com